-- LPAs agreed to establish a new Strategic Planning Board with its inaugural meeting held in October 2012. - 5.4 The Board is governed by Terms of Reference and a Memorandum of Understanding both updated in 2015 and agreed in January 2016.
-The updated versions have been agreed by all the relevant authorities.
-The Board comprises lead councillors from each of the local authorities and the South Downs National Park Authority, usually those with a planning portfolio.
-The Board's remit is to: - identify and manage spatial planning issues that impact on more than one local planning area within CWS&GB; and - support better integration and alignment of strategic spatial and investment priorities in CWS&GB, ensuring that there is a clear and defined route through the statutory local planning process, where necessary. - 5.5 The Board is advisory only as decision-making remains with the individual legally responsible bodies.
-However, critical to its success is the continuing close working relationship with the CWSP, the Coast to Capital Local Enterprise Partnership (particularly in relation to the LEP's priorities in the Strategic Economic Plan) and the Greater Brighton Economic Board.
-This is not only achieved through cross-representation on both the Board and Partnership but also in the joint working between the LPA officers and the Partnership's technical support groups. - In January 2013 the Board agreed that in order to fulfil its role, a new framework was needed to replace the Sussex Coast Sub-Regional Strategy and guide strategic planning decisions, and that this was to be in the form of a Local Strategic Statement (LSS).
+- In January 2013 the Board agreed that in order to fulfil its role, a new framework was needed to replace the Sussex Coast Sub-Regional Strategy and guide strategic planning decisions, and that this was to be in the form of a Local Strategic Statement (LSS).
 There was a clear commitment from all authorities to develop an LSS that had a direct influence on individual local plans but also highlighted the strategic challenges along the coast, with possible ways of addressing these.
-It was also agreed that the LSS should be 'evidence-based' and deliverable, with significant importance attached to the need for a delivery plan. - 5.7 The LSS was developed between January and October 2013, building on key evidence such as the Duty to Co-operate Housing Study (GL Hearn 2013) and through stakeholder engagement.
-The final version (which won the Royal Town Planning Excellence Award 2014 for Innovative Planning Practice in Plan Making) set out a shared vision, four overarching Strategic Objectives and five Spatial Priorities, based on the 'place-based' approach recommended by Parsons Brinckerhoff. - 5.8 Subsequently, as part of the refresh of the LSS in 2015/16 (see below), a Monitoring and Delivery Framework has been produced and the first monitoring report (which forms an annex to the LSS) was considered and approved by the CWS and GB Strategic Planning Board in January 2016.
+It was also agreed that the LSS should be 'evidence-based' and deliverable, with significant importance attached to the need for a delivery plan. - 5.5 The LSS was developed between January and October 2013, building on key evidence such as the Duty to Co-operate Housing Study (GL Hearn 2013) and through stakeholder engagement.
+The final version (which won the Royal Town Planning Excellence Award 2014 for Innovative Planning Practice in Plan Making) set out a shared vision, four overarching Strategic Objectives and five Spatial Priorities, based on the 'place-based' approach recommended by Parsons Brinckerhoff. - 5.6 Subsequently, as part of the refresh of the LSS in 2015/16 (see below), a Monitoring and Delivery Framework was produced and the first monitoring report (which forms an annex to the LSS) was considered and approved by the CWS and GB Strategic Planning Board in January 2016.

-Review of the Local Strategic Statement - "LSS2"
+The First Review of the Local Strategic Statement - "LSS2".